mygameworld9/Vampire-Survivors-like/README.md

 *   **Roguelite Elements**: Random level-ups, varied builds, and procedural enemy waves.
 *   **Cute Aesthetic**: Procedurally drawn "Kawaii" style graphics (no external assets required by default).
 *   **Localization**: Built-in i18n support (English & Chinese).

 ---

+## 🎮 Gameplay Guide

+**Survive against endless waves of cute but deadly monsters!**

+1.  **Auto-Combat**: Your character attacks automatically based on your equipped weapons.
+Your primary job is to **move** and **dodge**.
+2.  **Gather XP**: Defeated enemies drop gems.
+Collect them to fill your XP bar.
+3.  **Level Up & Build**: When you level up, pick from 3 random upgrades.
+Synergize your weapons (offensive) and skills (passive/active) to create broken builds.
+4.  **Treasure Chests**: Elite monsters and random drops provide chests containing Gold and major upgrades.
+5.  **Meta-Progression**: Even if you die, you keep your Gold!
+Visit the **Armory** in the main menu to purchase permanent stat boosts like Damage, Speed, and Revival.

+---